Putting the Community-Engaged Research Framework into Practice

 - Collaboratively determine key audiences and dissemination approaches.
 Determine what will be most helpful to share with community members and partners.
 Establish a plan for dissemination of research updates and findings back to the community.

 - Tailor dissemination products to community context.
 Consider dissemination products beyond academic publications and reports.
 Communities may benefit instead from community reports, fact sheets, infographics, community events, webinars, or other dissemination approaches.
-Tailor the dissemination in type and format of the product, language, accessibility, forum, etc. Ensure that any recommendations included in reporting of findings are generated through an inclusive process that involves community members.
+Tailor the dissemination in type and format of the product, language, accessibility, forum, etc. Generate any recommendations included in reporting of findings through an inclusive process that involves community members.
 Highlight the role of community involvement in the research in all reporting.

 - Develop feedback mechanisms to share data back to communities under inquiry.
 This may include sharing raw data files, or topline results of data analysis.
 Adequately explain the limitations of research, data, and findings.

 - Words matter, so be intentional about carefully selecting language.
-Use person-first and inclusive language in reporting.
 Ensure that findings acknowledge the structural issues contributing to individuals’ behaviors or experiences and provide contextual information that explains the data.

 RESOURCES